eatkins/tree-sitter-ebnf-generator/README.md

-Tree-sitter-ebnf-generator provides a script that can convert files defined in an EBNF grammar into equivalent [tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar.js dsl files.
-The syntax is both more compact and readable than the tree-sitter js syntax and far more similar to published EBNF grammars for languages such as scala and lua which should make writing grammars more straightforward and less error prone.
+Tree-sitter-ebnf-generator provides scripts that can convert files defined in an EBNF grammar into equivalent [tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar.js dsl format and vice versa.
+The EBNF syntax is both more compact and readable than the tree-sitter js syntax and far more similar to published EBNF grammars for languages such as scala and lua which should make writing grammars more straightforward and less error prone.
+The extended EBNF format defined in this project supports all of the features in the tree-sitter js DSL.

 The examples directory shows how the ebnf format can be used to generate tree-sitter grammars for a language.
 The lua language context free grammar can